-In that case the value of the company today is the value of all dividends paid out over the next 100 years plus any cash returned to shareholders when the company is would up (which we can ignore because it is usually zero).
+In that case, the value of the company today is the value of all dividends paid out over the next 100 years plus any cash returned to shareholders when the company is wound up (which we can ignore because it is usually zero).

 A dividend today is preferable to a dividend in 50 years’ time, so future dividends are usually “discounted” by an annual discount rate.
 If you want a 10% annual return on your Sainsbury investment then you would discount the value of future dividends by 10% each year, in which case a 100p dividend 10 years from now would have a “present value” of about 42p.

 Add up those discounted future dividends and hey presto, you have the present “shareholder value” of Sainsbury, at least according to an investor who wants a 10% rate of return.
 A different discount rate would provide a different shareholder value.